ibm-cloud-docs/account/context-restrictions-create.md

 Define restrictions to your cloud resources by creating rules.

 To create a rule, complete the following steps.
 1. In the {{site.data.keyword.cloud_notm}} console, click **Manage** > **Context-based restrictions**, and select **Rules**.
 1. Click **Create**.
-1. Provide a unique description.
-1. Select how you want to enforce the rule.
-You can decide how you want to enforce a rule upon creation and update the rule enforcement at any time.
-    * **Enable**: Enforce the rule.
-Denied access attempts are reported in {{site.data.keyword.at_short}}.
-    * **Disable**: Don't enforce the rule.
-Restrictions don't apply to your account resources.
-Select this option if you're not ready to enable the rule.
-    * **Report-only**: Monitor how the rule affects users without enforcing it.
-All attempts to access resources in the account are logged in {{site.data.keyword.at_short}}.
-Monitoring is recommended for 30 days before you enforce the rule.
-1. Click **Continue**.
 1. Select the service that you want to target in your rule.
 Then, click **Next**.

     When you create context-based restriction for the IAM Access Groups service, users who don't satisfy the rule can't view any groups in the account, including the public access group.
     {: note}

 1. Scope the restriction to **All resources** or **Specific resources** based on selected attributes.
 1. Click **Review** > **Continue**.
 1. Add one or more contexts.
 Select endpoint types and network zones, and click **Add**.
-    * You can allow access from all service-supported or specific service endpoint types.
-If the toggle is set to Yes, all service supported endpoint types are added to the rule.
+    * By default, access is allowed from all service-supported endpoint types when the toggle is set to No. Set the toggle to Yes to allow only specific endpoint types.

     If you want to allow access from a VPC to public endpoints in your rule, include any public gateway IP addresses in the zone definition along with the VPC.
     {: important}

     * You can add existing network zones to your rule or create new zones to add to your rule.
 For more information, see [Creating network zones](/docs/account?topic=account-context-restrictions-create#network-zones-create).
+1. Click **Continue**.
+1. Provide a unique description.
+1. Select how you want to enforce the rule.
+You can decide how you want to enforce a rule upon creation and update the rule enforcement at any time.
+    * **Enable**: Enforce the rule.
+Denied access attempts are reported in {{site.data.keyword.at_short}}.
+    * **Disable**: Don't enforce the rule.
+Restrictions don't apply to your account resources.
+Select this option if you're not ready to enable the rule.
+    * **Report-only**: Monitor how the rule affects users without enforcing it.
+All attempts to access resources in the account are logged in {{site.data.keyword.at_short}}.
+Monitoring is recommended for 30 days before you enforce the rule.
 1. Click **Create**.

 ## Creating rules by using the CLI